Dark3clipse/ArgueView/README.md

 /path/to/python3 ./examples/{example}/example.py
 ```

+Additionally, there is a Jupyther Notebook available to directly see how ArgueView works.
+Check it out [here](https://github.com/SophiaHadash/ArgueView/blob/master/examples/creditg_lime/example.ipynb).

 ### Including in your project

 To include this package in your project use your python dependency management tool to import this repo.
 Example using `pipenv`: